brentgroves/ca/articles/openssl-create-certificate-chain-linux/openssl-create-certificate-chain-linux.md

 The majority of the files that the CA uses are visible to anyone on the system or at least to anyone who makes any use of the certificates issued by our CA. The one notable exception is the CA certificate’s private key.
 The private key should never be disclosed to anyone not authorized to issue a certificate or CRL from our CA. The private key should be stored in hardware, or at least on a machine that is never put on a network

-# don't do this initializing of the serial number
+# don't do this initializing of the serial number because we want openssl to generate a very long serial number
 A serial file is used to keep track of the last serial number that was used to issue a certificate.
 It’s important that no two certificates ever be issued with the same serial number from the same CA. OpenSSL is somewhat quirky about how it handles this file.
 It expects the value to be in hex, and it must contain at least two digits.
 By setting the initial value to 1000, we ensure that the serial numbers start from 1000 and increment for each subsequent certificate issued.

 echo 1000 > ~/src/ca/rootCA/serial